Battle of the Saintes: French retreat

 The French now lay totally to the leeward of the British fleet, which stood between them and their destination.
 They had little option on the re-emergence of the wind but to sail west with it and attempt escape.
 At 1:00 pm the frigate Richemont, under the command of Captain De Mortemart, but with Denis Decrès in charge of the marines, was sent to join a towing cable to the heavily crippled Glorieux.
 Souverain moved alongside to provide covering fire.
 However, the British, with both wind and cannon-power in their favour, moved a number of ships up to block this movement.

 The captain of Glorieux was already dead, and the ship was now under command of the senior officer remaining, Lieutenant Trogoff de Kerlessi.
 Souverain and Richmond retreated under heavy fire, and Kerlessi had little choice but to tear the flag from the mast and surrender, which was done to Royal Oak.
 Captain Burnett used this opportunity to restock his depleted powder supplies.
 Meanwhile, Monarch stood alongside Andromache, who was acting as a supply ship to the British fleet; 40 barrels of powder were exchanged.

 In the next action, around 1:30 pm, Centaur and Bedford attacked the stricken César, captained by Bernard de Marigny, who refused to surrender and was seriously wounded in the first five minutes.
 Command then fell to his Captain Paul.

 With their formation shattered and many of their ships severely damaged, the French fell away to the southwest in small groups.
 Rodney attempted to redeploy and make repairs before pursuing the French.
 By 2:00 pm the wind had freshened and a general chase ensued.
-As the British pressed south, Ardent.
-After taking possession of Glorieux, they caught up with the French rear at around 3:00 pm.
+As the British pressed south, Ardent was flanked by HMS Belliqueux and HMS Prince William and soon surrendered.
+They then took possession of Glorieux and caught up with the French rear at around 3pm.
 Admiral de Grasse signalled other ships to protect Ville de Paris, but this was only partially fulfilled.
 Nine ships from de Vaudreuil's squadron came to his aid.